MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api-migration.md

     * V4: The v4 programming model allows for more flexibility in the design of your functions, but it is important to understand the tradeoffs of the design decisions you make.
 * **Development**: This new V4 file/folder flexibility allows you to organize your routes in files separate from the handlers.
 * **Deployment**: If you are deploying both the v3 and v4 programming model applications within your infrastructure, be careful to isolate the two applications from each other.
 The v3 and v4 programming models use different versions of the Azure Functions runtime, and you should not deploy them to the same function app.
 If you are deploying from a monorepo, consider keeping the two programming model versions separated by branches until you are ready to merge the v4 programming model into your main deployment branch.
-* **DeOps**: While both versions are available, make sure any tests for the v3 version work against the v4 version.
+* **DevOps**: While both versions are available, make sure any tests for the v3 version work against the v4 version.
 Make sure any observability tools you use are able to monitor both versions.

-## Separate the v3 and v4 programming models
+## Manage development between programming models

 For the Contoso Real Estate project, the v3 and v4 programming models are separated into two different folders.
 The v3 programming model is in the `api` folder, and the v4 programming model is in the `api-v4` folder.
-This separation allows you to deploy the two versions separately.
+The **purpose of the separation** is to allow you to develop and deploy the two versions separately.

-For the Contoso Real Estate monorepo, the root level `node_modules` controls all dependencies.
+For the Contoso Real Estate monorepo managed with [npm workspaces](), the root level `node_modules` controls all dependencies.
 During development in a separate branch, install dependencies into the `api-v4` directory instead of using the workspace.
 This ensures that the v3 and v4 programming model dependencies don't collide.

 When you are ready to merge the v4 programming model into the main branch, you can install the dependencies into the workspace and continue from there.
 You will need to validate the workspace builds, deploys, and tests correctly with the v4 programming model.

-## Migrate from the v3 programming model to the v4 programming model
+## Migrate code for v4 programming model

 Because the v4 Node.js programming model has more flexibility, you should take the time in the beginning of the migration to understand how you and your team want to organize routes, handlers, and the integration code the handlers use.
 To understand this, let's look at the v3 programming model and v4 programming model for a single HTTP route.